There’s nothing I value more than a bold question. A question that demands nothing less than vulnerability.

 After having the sudden onset of paralysis on the left side of my body as a child, I was unable to maintain balance on a two-wheeled bicycle.
 And training wheels weren’t a great look on a teenager…so it was seeming hopeless.

-I was too scared to stand up because of the stories others had told me as a child.
-Stories that I couldn’t or shouldn’t do things for fear of injuring myself.
-And these stories I heard as a child are the stories that caused me at times to view myself as a victim.
+I was too scared to stand up because of the stories others had told me as a child — stories that I couldn’t or shouldn’t do things for fear of injuring myself.
+These stories I heard as a child are the stories that caused me to view myself as a victim as an adult.

 Perhaps to my surprise, I didn’t fall and I was strong enough.
 It felt great and I stayed up running in place for about 30 seconds.
 For as long as I live, I’ll remember racing to get out of the studio immediately after class to tell my friend Tim who was at the front desk what just happened — I had run for the first time since I was 8 years old.